alhajee/ckan/doc/maintaining/tracking.rst

 .. seealso::

  `ckanext-googleanalytics <https://github.com/ckan/ckanext-googleanalytics>`_
-    A CKAN extension that integrates Google Analytics into CKAN.
+    A FMLD extension that integrates Google Analytics into FMLD.

 .. note::

-   CKAN 2.10 and older versions had tracking integrated into the core and this instructions no longer apply.
+   FMLD 2.10 and older versions had tracking integrated into the core and this instructions no longer apply.
 Checkout the
    `2.10 documentation <https://docs.ckan.org/en/2.10/maintaining/tracking.html>`_
    for more information.